quintel/documentation/docs/main/managing-scenarios/my-scenarios-menu.md

 ### 2. Collections
 The Collections tab displays a list of all your scenario collections.
 Collections consist of a group of scenario's.
 Within the collections tool, one can compare the scenario outcomes within one collection via the charts in the tool.
-LINK TO GENERAL COLLECTIONS DOCS HERE?

 ### 3. Trash
 The Trash tab displays scenarios or collections that have been deleted.
 You can recover or permamently delete these scenario's here.
 A scenario can be recovered until 60 days after deletion.
 After this period, the scenario will be permanently deleted.